microsoft/nni/docs/en_US/reference/experiment_config.rst

 default: ``"."``

-All files in this directory will be sent to the training machine, unless there is a ``.nniignore`` file.
+All files in this directory will be sent to the training machine, unless in the ``.nniignore`` file.
 (See :ref:`nniignore <nniignore>` for details.)